top of page

 Structure Your Questions Thoughtfully

 Order your questions carefully.
 Save tougher or more confrontational questions for the end.
-If someone feels uncomfortable or even decides to leave, you’ll already have a substantial part of the interview.
+If someone feels uncomfortable or even decides to leave, you’ll already have a substantial part of the interview recorded.
 Politely challenge vague or questionable statements to clarify meaning for both yourself and your audience.
 Remember, if something doesn’t make sense to you, it likely won’t make sense to them, either.

 Prepare But Stay Flexible